pubsubdb/pubsubdb/docs/faq.md

 ## How does PubSubDB operate without a central controller?
 PubSubDB is designed as a [distributed orchestration engine](./architecture.md) based upon the principles of CQRS.
 According to CQRS, *consumers* are instructed to read events from assigned topic queues while *producers* write to said queues.
 This division of labor is essential to the smooth running of the system.
 PubSubDB leverages this principle to drive the perpetual behavior of engines and workers (along with other strategies described [here](./architecture.md)).

 As long as a topic queue has items, consumers will read exactly one and then journal the result to another queue.
-As long as all consumers (engines and workers) follow this one rule, complex, composable, multi-system workflows emerge.
-The "secret" to the process is to model the desired process using a DAG and then compile it into singular, stateless events that are just the right shape to be processed according to CQRS principles.
+As long as all consumers (engines and workers) adhere to this principle, sophisticated workflows emerge.
+The "secret" to the process is to model the activity sequence using a DAG and then compile the DAG into singular, stateless events.

 ## What is the purpose of pubSubDB.pub?
 Call `pub` to kick off a workflow.
 It’s a one-way fire-and-forget call.
 The job id is returned but otherwise there is nothing to track.